 Gifts of parcels of land or buildings | Approved IPCs | All donors |

-In addition, do note that only the following donations with “naming opportunities” will be granted double tax deduction:
+In addition, as of 1 Jan 2005, the following donations with naming opportunities will be granted the 250% tax deduction::

-Double tax deduction will not be given in cases where the donor is essentially advertising at the IPC facility, event or programme.
-Such forms of advertisement include, but are not limited to, the display of the donor's own banners, products, or other collaterals at the IPC facility, event or programme.
-Such advertisements might be more appropriately regarded as advertising expenses.
+The 250% tax deduction will not be given in cases where the donor is advertising at the IPC facility, event or programme.
+Donors displaying their banners, products, or other collaterals at the IPC facility, event, or programme to which it